Brent Forrester: Early life

-Forrester, the son of physician James S. Forrester, grew up as a surfer in Malibu, California.
-As an undergraduate John Jay Scholar at Columbia University he worked on the university's student TV station, and returned to Los Angeles to begin a career as a TV writer.
-At Columbia, he roomed with future Chattanooga mayor Tim Kelly in Carman Hall.
+Forrester was born in Los Angeles, the son of the cardiologist James S. Forrester, and grew up as a surfer in Malibu, California.
+He graduated from Columbia University in 1990, working at the university's student TV station, and returned to Los Angeles to begin a career as a TV writer.
+At Columbia, he roomed with Tim Kelly, the future mayor of Chattanooga, Tennessee.

 Career

-Forrester wrote for The Simpsons between 1993 and 1997.
-He wrote the episodes: "Homer vs. Patty and Selma", "Lemon of Troy", the Krusty Burger segment of "22 Short Films About Springfield", and "Homerpalooza".
+Forrester won an Emmy Award in 1993 for his writing on The Ben Stiller Show.
+Forrester then wrote for The Simpsons between 1993 and 1997, penning "Homer vs. Patty and Selma", "Lemon of Troy", the Krusty Burger segment of "22 Short Films About Springfield", and "Homerpalooza".
 "Homerpalooza" was based on a story by David X. Cohen, although Forrester wrote the script.
 To do research for the episode, Forrester went to one of the Lollapalooza concerts, which ended up being a horrible experience.
-Several of the jokes in the episode are based on his experiences: cameras (including his own) were being seized and thrown in the garbage, there were numerous advertisements, several "sour faced teens", a real freak show and at one point a stranger approached Forrester and asked "how's it going, nark?"
+Several of the jokes in the episode are based on his experiences: cameras (including his own) were being seized and thrown in the garbage, there were numerous advertisements, several "sour faced teens", a real freak show and at one point a stranger approached Forrester and asked, "How's it going, narc?"

-Forrester has also served as executive producer on King of the Hill, and written for The Ben Stiller Show, Mr. Show with Bob and David and Undeclared.
+Forrester was an executive producer on King of the Hill, and wrote for Mr. Show with Bob and David and Undeclared.
 He served as a writer and consulting producer on The Office.
 He has written seven episodes of the show including "The Merger" and "Business School" and directed the episode "Casual Friday".
 He also directed a 2008 series of webisodes of the show, and wrote the NBC.com web series In Gayle We Trust.

 He also wrote the screenplay for the 1996 film The Stupids.
 Forrester is writing the film The Low Self Esteem of Lizzie Gillespie with Mindy Kaling, and a sitcom pilot for Ron Howard.
 Forrester also voiced Leon the Drug Addict in the episode of King of the Hill "Junkie Business".

 In May 2012, he became an executive producer for the final season of The Office.
 In 2014, Netflix announced a two-season comedy series entitled Love co-created by director Judd Apatow, Paul Rust, and Lesley Arfin, with Forrester as executive producer.
-In 2019–2020 Forrester is executive producer of Space Force directed by Greg Daniels and starring Steve Carell.
+From 2020 until 2022 Forrester was executive producer of Space Force which was created by Greg Daniels and Steve Carell.